MUS2044 : Practising Music Analysis

 - Teaching Location: Newcastle City Campus

 This module aims to help the student develop skills in the various practices of music analysis, including those already acquired in MUS1020 (Counterpoint and Voice-Leading).
-It also aims to help develop the student’s knowledge of musical pieces from the Baroque period through to the early Twentieth Century through aural and analytic encounters (with possible excursions into other repertories), and help them gain a measure of self-sufficiency in critically understanding the form(s), voice(s) and content of musical pieces.
+It also aims to help develop the student’s knowledge of music from the late baroque period through to the early twentieth century through aural and analytic encounters (with possible excursions into other repertories), and help them gain a measure of self-sufficiency in critically understanding the forms, voice(s) and content of music from this era.

 Outline Of Syllabus

 Becoming good at music analysis (like becoming adept at anything else) takes practice.
-So the course offers a weekly programme during the academic year in which the student can try their hand at working with a range of pieces on different scales, starting with relatively simple ones, and moving towards complex and longer ones.
-They will be encouraged to understand the music in its various contexts too – historical, cultural, aesthetic etc. Weekly encounters with a related set of pieces should also help them get familiar with musical repertories.
+The module offers a weekly programme in which the student can try their hand at working with a range of pieces on different scales, starting with relatively simple ones, and moving towards complex and longer ones.
+They will be encouraged to understand the music in its various contexts too – historical, cultural, aesthetic, etc. Weekly encounters with a related set of pieces should also help them get familiar with musical repertories.

 Practising musical analysis also suggests that analysis is a form of doing or making.
 We will encourage the student to approach the music imaginatively – perhaps hearing it with a composer’s- or performer’s-ear.
 And we will ask them to produce something in response to their encounter with the music.
 This includes not only the written word, but other forms of representing their knowledge of the piece (e.g. a transcription, a graph, a talk, or a demonstration).